-In spite of having all these cool features and advantages this device may not be for you.
+In spite of having all these cool features and advantages, this device may not be for you.
 Lack of professional and industry standard software is the main reason many artists (especially 3D artists) avoid this.
-The absence of proper file manager and no external storage support may also bug you as a creator.
+The absence of a proper file manager and no external storage support may also bug you as a creator.

 So, if you are someone whos work and workflow revolves around making digital paintings and portability is your priority than Apple iPad is the perfect device for you.

 - Thin and light – carry it everywhere

 - Exceptionally good drawing experiance with Apple pencil